Food Temperature Monitoring Best Practice

 Although food safety incidents should be rare, they can sometimes happen and as a food business, it is your responsibility to make sure that all of the recommended procedures are implemented, and procedures followed.

-The introduction of automated, real time temperature checking, and monitoring has made things much easier with vehicles being able to detect and adjust the temperature throughout the journey to maintain the correct temperature.
-There are also practices that you can implemented for temperature monitoring to make sure that you comply with the regulations.
+The introduction of automated, real-time temperature checking and monitoring has made things much easier with vehicles being able to detect and adjust the temperature throughout the journey to maintain the correct temperature.
+There are also practices that you can implement for temperature monitoring to make sure that you comply with the regulations.